Optimal investment under multiple defaults risk: A BSDE-decomposition approach: Multiple defaults model

-\begin{Exe}[Assets portfolio with multilateral counterparty risks] The defaults family and the assets family coincide, each underlying name subjected to the default risk of itself and to the counterparty default risks of the other names of the portfolio.
-The assets family is represented by a portfolio of defaultable bonds.
-Recall that a defaultable bond is a credit derivative which insures 1 euro to its buyer if no default occurs before the maturity, otherwise, the buyer of the bond receives a recovery rate at the default time.
-The recovery rate may be random, and so viewed in our model as a random mark at the default time.
+Here $W$ is an $m$-dimensional $(\P,\bF)$-Brownian motion, $m \geq d$, $b^{0}$, $\sigma^{0}$ are $\bF$-predictable bounded processes valued, respectively, in $\R^d$ and $\R^{d\times m}$, and the indexed processes $b^{1}$, $\sigma^{1}$ lie in $\Pc_{\F}(\R_+,E)$, and valued, respectively, in $\R^d$ and $\R^{d\times m}$. \end{Exe} \begin{Exe}[(Assets portfolio with multilateral counterparty risks)] The defaults family and the assets family coincide, each underlying name subjected to the default risk of itself and to the counterparty default risks of the other names of the portfolio.\vadjust{\goodbreak} The assets family is represented by a portfolio of defaultable bonds.
+Recall that a defaultable bond is a credit derivative which insures 1 euro to its buyer if no default occurs before the maturity; otherwise, the buyer of the bond receives a recovery rate at the default time.
+The recovery rate may be random, and so it is viewed in our model as a random mark at the default time.